 Examples:

 #1 Jasmine is on SSI and has received 45 months on TANF for her two children.
 She marries Albert and he is added to the TANF grant.
-When Jasmine reaches 60 months she will qualify for a time-limited extension and the TANF grant will continue.
-When Albert reaches 60 months, they will continue to be eligible because Jasmine hit 60 months first and qualifies for the TLE as long as she is on SSI.
+When Jasmine reaches 60 months she will automatically qualify for a time-limited extension and the TANF grant will continue.
+When Albert reaches 60 months, they will continue to be eligible for TANF/SFA because Jasmine is on SSI and is an ineligible parent, which means the time limit does not apply to their household.

 #2 Tommy has been on receiving TANF for himself and his son for 55 months.
 He married Tina who is on SSI and has a daughter who has been on TANF for 30 months.
 Tommy doesn’t qualify for a TLE and the three person TANF grant will close when Tommy’s 60 months on TANF unless he qualifies for an extension.

 A caregiver relative who doesn't live with the child’s parent and has 60 months or more of TANF/SFA may choose to receive a child-only grant as allowed under WAC 388-408-0025(2)(c).
-There are no time limits for child-only TANF cases except for ineligible parents.
+There are no time limits for child-only TANF cases.

-An adult recipient/ineligible parent may qualify for a time limit extension (See #4 through #11 on the Time Limit Hardship Extension chart) when the adult recipient/ineligible parent:
+An adult recipient parent may qualify for a time limit extension (See #4 through #11 on the Time Limit Hardship Extension chart) when the adult recipient:

 Qualifies for an exemption under WAC 388-310-0350; because they are: